Enapiuz/awesome-monitoring/README.md

 Databases

+- [Graphite](https://graphiteapp.org) - More, than a time series database.
+And so awesome using with Grafana.
 - [Prometheus](https://prometheus.io) - Time series database for real-time monitoring and alerting
 - [InfluxDB](https://github.com/influxdata/influxdb) - time-series database built from the ground up to handle high write and query loads